jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 Keep in mind that no one is forced to take your review comments into account;
-it's perfectly fine for the author to reply that they don't want to do something if they feel it is outside the scope of the change, including/especially if your comment is nitpicky.
+it's perfectly fine for the author to reply that they don't want to do something if they feel it is outside the scope of the change, especially if your comment is nitpicky.

 When you can, scale up the difficulty and priority of the PRs you review.